<Home/Articles/Off the beaten track in Japan

 Hokkaido

 There are a whole host of reasons to explore Hokkaido, not least because many visitors to Japan do not venture to its northernmost island.
-This area does see some tourist footfall, but it is still a relatively undiscovered region – one that’s particularly rich in natural scenery, dotted with hot springs and cool, clear lakes.
+This area does see some tourist footfall, but by comparison to other hotspots in Japan, it’s still a relatively undiscovered region — one that’s particularly rich in natural scenery, dotted with hot springs and cool, clear lakes, making it a wonderful option for enjoying Japan off the beaten path.

-During the winter months, Hokkaido is known as a great ski and snowboarding destination, but beyond the slopes of the Japanese Alps it isn’t usually on the tourist radar.
-Make the most of the solitude with some stunning hiking through coastal nature reserves, wetlands bursting with wildlife, and remote peninsulas stretching into the sea.
+During the winter months, Hokkaido is known as a great ski and snowboarding destination, and its relatively cool summer temperatures also attract some visitors (more often Japanese than international).
+Make the most of the minimal tourist traffic by hiking some stunning trails through coastal nature reserves, wetlands bursting with wildlife, and remote peninsulas stretching into the sea.
 Don’t miss the chance to sample some of Japan’s best seafood, too.

 Hokkaido, Japan